Resume Builder » Resources » How to Write a Resume in 2026 (Step by Step Guide With Examples)

 Projects

-Participated as software engineer in app development project for Microsoft from 2019-2022.
+Participated as a software engineer on a Microsoft app project (2019–2022).

 Publications

-Example of a publications resume section:
+Here’s an example of a publications section:

 Publications